Analysis | The 30-second post-presidency speech about dogs that perfectly summarizes Donald Trump

 “You do love your dogs, don’t you?” he said.
-“I wouldn’t mind having one, honestly, but I don’t have any time, I don’t have — how would I look walking a dog on the White House lawn, would that be — … It feels a little phony-phony to me.”
+“I wouldn’t mind having one, honestly, but I don’t have any time.
+I don’t have — how would I look walking a dog on the White House lawn?
+Would that be … it feels a little phony-phony to me.”

 “A lot of people say, ‘Oh, you should get a dog.’
 Why?
-‘It’s good politically,’ ” he continued.
-“I said, ‘Look, that’s not the relationship I have with my people.’ ”
+‘It’s good politically,’” he continued.
+“I said, ‘Look, that’s not the relationship I have with my people.’”

-Someone in the audience shouted something about former president Barack Obama having had a dog, which, to Trump, apparently seemed like sufficient reason for his White House not to.
+Someone in the audience shouted something about President Barack Obama having had a dog, which, to Trump, apparently seemed like sufficient reason for his White House not to.

 Despite his claims at that rally, Trump did use dogs as a political and rhetorical tool during his presidency.
 The context was almost always perceived strength or toughness.